marklogic/marklogic-contentpump/README.md

 * Copy subsets of data between databases
 * Load documents from HDFS, including Hadoop `SequenceFile`s

-mlcp can run locally, across many threads on a single machine or distributed across many nodes in a Hadoop cluster.
+mlcp can run locally, across many threads on a single machine, or distributedly, across many nodes in a Hadoop cluster.

 The Hadoop Connector is an extension to Hadoop’s MapReduce framework that allows you to easily and efficiently communicate with a MarkLogic database from within a Hadoop job. mlcp uses the Hadoop Connector internally, but it can also be used to build Hadoop MapReduce jobs that interact with MarkLogic, outside of mlcp, such as in a larger Hadoop application.
 Core features of the  Hadoop Connector include: